 - Keep an eye on your bank statements, and if you notice signs of fraud, notify your bank immediately.

-If you believe you're a victim of identity theft (e.g., someone opened a credit card in your name), follow all the steps above, plus:
+If something you see causes you to believe you're a victim of identity theft (such as someone opening a credit card in your name), follow all the steps above, plus:

 - Add a fraud alert to your credit report by visiting our fraud center.